 When going paddle boarding it's normal to bring along necessary supplies.
 Night paddle boarding is no different.
 But there's no need to bring all the stuff you take to daytime paddle boarding when you are doing it at night.
 The rule is to pack the necessary things and drop whatever can be dropped.

 Useful items include a real-life vest, torch, insect repellent, and other crucial medication that you might need.
 Don’t forget a watch with a readable time at low light.
 You don’t want to have too much fun and lose track of time.

 If you don't know how to paddle board properly at night or have never tried it, it’s for the best to bring a friend to tag along.
 It adds the fun to it while at the same time acts as a backup in times of emergency.
 Also, who wants to paddleboarding alone in the dark?

 If you’re new to SUP, especially at night, you can find evening tours that are available in merchandise spots, hotels, and resorts.
 These tours are great since they’ll provide you with all the proper equipment along with skilled tour guides.
 It’s a great way to get started since most of these tours have certified equipment.

 Get Yourself A Proper Paddle

-Other than having a suitable stand up paddle board, it’s also important to get the right paddle.
+Other than having a suitable stand up inflatable paddle board, it’s also important to get the right paddle.
 The type of paddle you’ll choose for your evening expedition can make a big difference.
 Most rentals will have Alloy paddle, which is heavy and lacks flexibility.
-Carbon fiber paddles, on the other hand, are much lighter and gives you more flex.
+Carbon fiber sup paddles, on the other hand, are much lighter and gives you more flex.

 Also, if you are a beginner of paddle boarding, choose your first board wisely.
-An all-around board would serve well for all SUP acitivities including night paddle boarding.
+An all-around board would serve well for all SUP activities including night paddle boarding.
 An inflatable SUP Board from brands like Goosehill SUP, redpaddle would be enough for any tasks you can throw at it.